jpsecher/ds-gluster/staging/readme.md

 * [x] Default VPC with default subnets in two availability zones.
 * [x] One Gluster server with one brick in each AZ, as a replicated storage.
-* [ ] One Swarm node in each AZ with Gluster volume mounted.
+* [x] One Swarm node in each AZ with Gluster volume mounted.
-* [ ] Swarm cluster running "getstarted" app, Redis & Visualizer.
+* [x] Swarm cluster running "getstarted" app, Redis & Visualizer.
+* [ ] Make it possible to extend/shrink the storage, cluster server-wise.
-* [ ] Make it possible to extend/shrink the storage cluster.
+* [ ] Make it possible to extend/shrink the storage, storage-wise.
 * [ ] Limit security group ingres to be as tight as possible.
 * [ ] Use dedicated VPC (instead of default).